+2. Fee Waivers

-2. Fee Waivers: Any employee who has successfully completed the probationary period and who is regularly scheduled for at least threequarter time (.75 FTE) on the day of registration and during the entire period of enrollment, may be entitled to a waiver of all fees except registration and building fees in accordance with the individual unit's current policy.
+Any employee who has successfully completed the probationary period and who is regularly scheduled for at least three-quarter (.75 FTE) during the entire period of enrollment may be entitled to a waiver of all fees except registration and building fees in accordance with the individual unit's current policy.
 Application for this fee waiver must be made in advance in accordance with the procedures published by the Registrar.
+If an employee's FTE level is involuntarily reduced below .75 FTE or if an employee is laid off after the first day of enrollment, the waiver shall continue for that quarter/semester.

+3. Required Courses

-3. Required Courses: When a supervisor requires an employee to take a course to update his or her knowledge in a field directly related to the employee's assigned duties, all costs associated with the course shall be paid by the department and the employee shall not be required to "make up" the time spent attending class.
+When a supervisor requires an employee to take a course to update his or her knowledge in a field directly related to the employee's assigned duties, all costs associated with the course shall be paid by the department and the employee shall not be required to "make up" the time spent attending class.
 Each situation of this nature shall require the advance written approval of the college Dean or appropriate Vice President.